The Household Hardship Fund

 Groups can apply for up to £5,000.
 The minimum your group can apply for is £500.

-This funding is to be used to provide cash payments/vouchers to families and individuals in need of extra support.
+This funding is to be used to provide cash payments/vouchers to families and individuals in need of extra support over the winter months.
 5% of the total award can be used to cover the costs of your group (so a maximum of £250 if your grant is £5,000).

 Examples of what cash payments or vouchers could cover: